1977 West Bengal Legislative Assembly election: Campaign

+Seat Allotment

 Results

 The Left Front won the election, winning 231 out of the 294 seats.
 The electoral result came as a surprise to the Left Front itself, as it had offered 52% of the seats in the pre-electoral seat sharing talks with the Janata Party.
 On 21 June 1977 the Left Front formed a government with Jyoti Basu as its Chief Minister.
 The first cabinet meeting of the Left Front government ordered the release of political prisoners.

 Provisional Central Committee, Communist Party of India (Marxist-Leninist) leader Santosh Rana was elected as an independent from Gopiballavpur.